-1.9 OBLIGATION OF BOARDS TO violations of fiduciary obligations such as gross negligence or intentional misconduct.
-1.9 ACT ON SHAREHOLDER PROPOSALS RECEIVING MAJORITY SUPPORT To ensure that the voices of the owners of the firm are heard.
-LACERS supports this issue in principle VOTING AGENT'S DISCRETION Boards are responsible for ensuring that the voices of the owners of the firm are heard.
-If the majority of shareholders have indicated they desire a particular governance change, the board should support the proposal in question.
-1.10 DIRECTOR REMOVAL BY SHAREHOLDERS FOR Shareholders should have the right to remove directors or fill director vacancies.
-Lack of such a policy could allow management to protect themselves from various shareholder initiatives.
 No. Issue LACERS Position Rationale 1.11 SHAREHOLDER ADVISORY COMMITTEES LACERS supports this issue in principle VOTING AGENT'S DISCRETION It is often difficult for directors to communicate to and hear from shareholders, because shareholders tend to be numerous, unidentified, dispersed, and silent.
 This proposal establishes committees of shareholders to make communication easier and more effective.
 However, establishment of such committees can be time consuming and expensive.
 The Board prefers the establishment of such committees where there is no other available mechanism to communicate with the company boards.
 1.12 PROXY CONTESTS CASE-BY-CASE VOTING AGENT'S DISCRETION A proxy contest is a strategy that involves using shareholders' proxy votes to replace the existing members of a company's board of directors.
 By removing existing board members, the person or company launching the proxy contest can establish a new board of directors that is better aligned with their objectives.
-Proxy contests should be examined on a case-by-case basis considering factors such as the company's performance relative to peers, strategy of incumbents vs. dissidents, experience of director candidates, current management's track record, etc. .13 REIMBURSEMENT OF PROXY SOLICITATION EXPENSES CASE-BY-CASE VOTING AGENT'S DISCRETION Most expenditures incurred by incumbents in a proxy contest are paid by the company.
+Proxy contests should be examined on a case-by-case basis considering factors such as the company's performance relative to peers, strategy of incumbents vs. dissidents, experience of director candidates, current management's track record, etc. 1.13 REIMBURSEMENT OF PROXY SOLICITATION EXPENSES CASE-BY-CASE VOTING AGENT'S DISCRETION Most expenditures incurred by incumbents in a proxy contest are paid by the company.
 In contrast, dissidents are generally reimbursed only for proxy solicitation expenses, if they gain control of the company.
 Dissidents who have only gained partial representation may also be reimbursed in cases where the board and a majority of shareholders approve.
 In successful proxy contests, new management will often seek shareholder approval for the use of company funds to reimburse themselves for the costs of proxy solicitation.
+1.14 LACK OF WOMEN REPRESENTATION ON CORPORATE BOARDS CASE-BY-CASE VOTING AGENT'S DISCRETION LACERS supports the election of women directors to corporate boards.
+For companies in the Russell 3000 or S&P 1500 indices, generally vote against or withhold from the chair of the nominating committee (or other directors on a case-by-case basis) at companies where there are no women on the company's board unless the company has provided a firm commitment, with measurable goals, to achieve gender diversity by the following year.
+1.15 DIRECTOR ATTENDANCE AT BOARD AND COMMITTEE MEETINGS CASE-BY-CASE VOTING AGENT'S DISCRETION Absent compelling, publicly disclosed reasons, directors who attend fewer than 75 percent of board and board-committee meetings for two consecutive years should not be renominated.
+Companies should disclose individual director attendance figures for board and committee meetings.